People have daily or near daily headaches, sometimes with nausea, blurred or double vision, and noises within the head

 A shunt is a permanent drain made of plastic tubing.
 It can be surgically placed so that excess cerebrospinal fluid can be removed.
 The shunt is placed in the spaces within the brain or in the space just below the spinal cord in the lower back.
 The tubing is run under the skin, usually to the abdomen, where excess fluid can drain.

-Stenting involves placing a wire mesh tube (stent) in a narrowed venous sinus to widen it.
+Stenting involves placing a wire mesh tube (stent) in the narrowed venous sinus.
+The stent is then opened up to widen the venous sinus.